ElisaMisu/psy6422230243237/README.md

 # psy6422230243237
  Data visualisation project 23-24

-## Visualizing Identity: A Study of Sexual Orientation and Religion Across England and Wales
+## Visualising Identity: A Study of Sexual Orientation and Religion Across England and Wales

 ### Project Description